Don't Breathe: Development

 "Sometimes you naturally give them powers and make them more menacing than a normal person, so we thought what if we do the other way around and take his eyes out and make him a blind person."

 Álvarez has called the film an "exercise in reversal" noting that the film deliberately subverts tropes such as the fact that the house in question is a "nice house on a scary street" as opposed to the opposite, or that the movie is a home invasion story told from the point of view of the invaders.

 Casting

 On May 1, 2015, Daniel Zovatto joined the cast.
 On May 22, 2015, Dylan Minnette was cast in the film, and on June 18, 2015, Jane Levy and Stephen Lang joined the cast.

 Filming

 Principal photography began on June 29, 2015.
 Though the film is set in Detroit, it was primarily shot in Hungary; only a few views of Detroit were actually filmed there. Álvarez estimated that the film cost roughly half as much as Evil Dead, and welcomed the change, as it allowed for less studio interference.
 Filming wrapped in August 2015.

 Release

 The film premiered at South by Southwest on March 12, 2016, and was theatrically released on August 26, 2016, by Screen Gems.

 Home media

-Digital HD came out Don’t Breathe on November 8, 2016 in the United States, it was also released on DVD and Blu-ray on November 29, 2016.
+The film was released on Digital HD on November 8, 2016, and on DVD and Blu-ray on November 29, 2016.